flelli/slack-integrations/README.md

-# slack-integrations
+# Summary
-Just a few scripts used for Slack integrations
+Here are some scripts and utilities I'm using to integrate Slack with other apps and services.
+Use them freely.